Paris: Students protest police violence

 Story highlights

-- 26 arrested in protests on Thursday
+- 26 arrested in protests

 - Hundreds of demonstrators take to Paris streets

-(CNN)Hundreds of students blockaded the entrances to their schools in Paris Thursday, demanding justice for a young black man who was allegedly raped by French police earlier this month.
+(CNN)Hundreds of students on Thursday blockaded the entrances to their schools in Paris, demanding justice for a young black man who was allegedly raped by French police earlier this month.

-Student protesters barricaded the entryways of at least 16 schools with trashcans.
+Student protesters barricaded the entryways of at least 16 schools, using trash cans.
 A dozen more were partially blocked, the Paris Board of Education said.

 At the Lycée Charlemagne and Lycée Dorian, doorways were papered with signs reading: "No justice, no peace" and "F*** the police."